Is the GB Pockit Stroller the Perfect Travel Stoller? My Honest Thoughts.

 GB Pockit Air

-That said, you lost some functionality by going that small.
+That said, you lose some functionality by going that small.
 There’s no handle bar, which I could live without, but what I can’t live without is a decent sun shade and recline ability, neither of which this stroller has.
 The only sun protection is a flat visor at the top that doesn’t provide much coverage, and without being able to recline, it’s not ideal for naps, which is part of why we like having a stroller.
+I would honestly not recommend this one.

 GB Pockit+ All Terrain